pritamkarmakar/APIAutomation/README.md

 * [Fiddler](http://www.telerik.com/fiddler)

 ###What we are going to test:
 We are going to test [this](https://github.com/pritamkarmakar/REST-API) REST API.
-Please open this REST API in Visual Studio and run it from there.
-This REST API has following methods -
+The REST API has following methods -
 * Get all employee list (GET) - ../api/employee
 * Get details of a specific employee (GET) - ../api/employee/{id}
 * Add a new employee (POST) - ../api/employee